binodrajpandey/docker/README.md

  Now you can create keyspace like:</br>
  `create keyspace usergram_test with replication={'class':'NetworkTopologyStrategy','datacenter1':'3'} and durable_writes=true;` </br>

+## How to Link containers
+Suppose we have a project image called *batch* and it has a dependency of mysql and cassandra containers.
+To link those containers:
+` docker run --link mysql --link cassandra -d --name batch batch`

 ### docker compose
 1. `docker-compose up`</br>